p-12s/p-12s/README.md

 ### Hi there 👋

+Interested in Golang?
+Perhaps you will be interested this repository: https://github.com/p12s
+These are my variants for solving test tasks from different companies.

+And there are unsolved 🤷🏼‍♂️ test tasks: https://github.com/p-12s/own-golang-manual/tree/master/0-golang-test-assignment

 <!--
 **p-12s/p-12s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.